 Password - managed by you, specific to your desktop computer

 Log-on domain - all Windows 7 users are using a new network domain (upj-itus)

 The username referenced here is specific to your machine.
 It is not necessarily the same as your Pitt network account and email name.

 The password referenced here is also specific to your machine.
 It is not necessarily the same as your Pitt network password or e-mail password.

-You can change your machine password at any time by pressing ctrl-alt-del to access the Windows XP security screen.
+You can change your machine password at any time by pressing ctrl-alt-del to access the Windows 7 security screen.